mirohs/headify/README.md

 ### module\_a.c

-In the implementation file, entities that are not explicitly marked as public (`*`) are prefixed with the keyword `static`, which means that this entity is private to the translation unit and cannot be accessed from other translation units.
+In the implementation file, entities that are not explicitly marked as public (`*`) are prefixed with the keyword `static`, which means that these entities are private to the translation unit and cannot be accessed from other translation units.
 The `main` function is treated specially, because it should never be prefixed with `static`.

 ```c
 #include <stdio.h>